 Three New Jersey-based companies and one homegrown philanthropist will be the honorees at the fifth-annual Great Oak Awards dinner, October 29 at NJPAC in Newark.

-New Jersey Monthly presents the Great Oak Awards each year in conjunction with presenting sponsor Berkeley College to honor the state’s businesses for their work on behalf of social and charitable causes and nonprofits.
+New Jersey Monthly is presenting the Great Oak Awards in conjunction with presenting sponsors Berkeley College and Prudential Financial to honor the state’s businesses for their work on behalf of social and charitable causes and nonprofits.

 This year’s Great Oak Awards recognize three companies and one individual, Newark native Ray Chambers, who will be presented with the inaugural Catalyst Award for individual philanthropy..